postmanlabs/labs-docs/src/pages/docs/sending-requests/certificates.md

 ---

+You can add and manage certificates in Postman to enable authentication when sending requests.

-Mutual TLS (mTLS) is an authentication method that requires both the client and the server to verify their identity with a certificate.
+To connect to an API that uses Mutual TLS (mTLS), you need to add a client certificate to Postman.
+Mutual TLS is an authentication method that requires both the client and the server to verify their identity with a certificate.
 Once both parties are verified, an encrypted connection is established.
-To connect to an API that uses mTLS, you need to add a client certificate to Postman.

 You can also add a custom CA certificate to Postman.
 If an endpoint uses a certificate that's registered with an internal certificate registry, requests sent from Postman will fail with a "self signed certificate" error.
 Adding a custom CA certificate will enable you to send requests to the endpoint without needing to [turn off SSL verification](#troubleshooting-certificate-errors).